Paul Kane High School: 2022 replacement project

 In March 2018, the Alberta government announced it would be replacing Paul Kane High School as part of Budget 2018.
 Citing aging infrastructure and a growing student base, the government identified that the existing school would no longer be able to meet the needs of its students.
 The new school was scheduled to be built during the 2022–2023 school year and planned to expand capacity by 500 students, bringing the total student capacity to 1,500.
 The cost of the project was expected to range between $45–80 million, making the school the largest of the projects announced in the budget.

 Draft plans for the new school were released in February 2019.
 The new building was planned to be located directly behind the old building.
 Among other features, the school was planned to contain two floors, large windows, a larger gym with an attached drama room, 300 parking stalls, solar panels, and a new soccer field where the old school once stood.

-Cosntruction began in September 2020 and concluded in December 2022.
+Construction began in September 2020 and concluded in December 2022.
 Students in the Registered Apprenticeship Program participated in construction of the new building.
 The new building opened on January 9, 2023.
 Construction cost approximately $50 million.

 Demolition of the old building began in April 2023.